The State of Alabama executed Willie Smith by lethal injection today.

 In 2017, the U.S. Supreme Court held in Moore v.
 Texas that states may not weigh a defendant’s adaptive strengths against his adaptive deficits.
 The Court explained that many individuals with intellectual disabilities have both adaptive deficits and adaptive strengths, and “significant limitations in conceptual, social, or practical adaptive skills [are] not outweighed by the potential strengths in some adaptive skills.”

 The Eleventh Circuit Court of Appeals held that the weighing analysis used by the Alabama courts in denying relief to Mr. Smith in 2012 would not be appropriate today.
 “This approach was acceptable at the time,” the federal appeals court wrote.
 “But after Moore, it no longer is.”

-On Wednesday, February 10, the Eleventh Circuit Court of Appeals ordered the execution stayed until February 16 to allow the court to review the merits of Mr. Smith’s claim that his intellectual deficits made it impossible for him to meet the deadline to select a different method of execution.
-He argued that the Alabama Department of Corrections violated the Americans with Disabilities Act by failing to provide assistance to Mr. Smith even though prison officials were aware of his intellectual disability.
+Lawyers for Mr. Smith argued that his intellectual deficits made it impossible for him to elect a different method of execution without help.
+Counsel argued that the Alabama Department of Corrections violated the Americans with Disabilities Act by failing to provide assistance to Mr. Smith even though prison officials were aware of his intellectual disability.

 Because Mr. Smith could not understand how to elect Alabama’s new execution method, he argued, the State executed Mr. Smith by lethal injection, a more painful method than nitrogen hypoxia.